-Mixing Retinol and Acids together is one of the most confusing things in skincare!
-In our previous post, we’ve already talked about the basics of Retinol and how you can incorporate it into your regime.
-In this post, we’re going to be talking about the basics of acids – AHAs/BHA and how you can make them work with Retinol.
+Mixing retinol and acids together is one of the most confusing things in skincare!
+In our previous post, we’ve already talked about the basics of Retinol and and how you can incorporate them into your skincare regimen.
+In this post, we’re going to talk about the chemical exfoliants – AHAs/BHA and how you can make them work with Retinol.

 What Are AHAs/BHA?

-The Alpha Hydroxy Acids (AHA, for example, Glycolic acid and lactic acid) and Beta Hydroxy Acids (BHA, for example, Salicylic acid) act by dissolving the bonds holding dull and dead skin on the surface.
+The Alpha Hydroxy Acids (AHA, for example, Glycolic acid and lactic acid) and Beta Hydroxy Acid (BHA/Salicylic acid) act by dissolving the bonds holding dull and dead skin on the surface.
 They speed up cell turnover and stimulates cell renewal.
 That’s what’s happening on the cellular level.
 But what you’ll see is a brighter complexion, as well as smoother and softer skin.

 Both of these acids work in the same way – helps to brighten the complexion, softens fine lines and dark spots.
 While they both work on the skin’s surface, the main difference is that AHAs are water soluble (suitable for Normal to dry/sun damaged skin) and BHA/salicylic acid is oil-soluble (suitable for normal to oily/acne prone skin)

 To make Retinol and Acids both work together, Apply them at different times of the day or on alternate days.
 For example, one day Acid(s) and the other day Retinol.